 What few people know about me – but now YOU do!

-- I LOVE my day gig teaching the MBTI assessment.
+- I LOVE my very part-time day gig teaching the MBTI assessment.
 This is not a secret to those in my workshops.
 Other than collage, I can’t imagine anything more fulfilling.

 - My MBTI preferences are for ENFP, although I often flex to ENTJ for my day gig.

 - I name almost every object in my life